Way Back When

 With a year’s worth of allowance I bought my first sewing machine when I was 11 years old.
 By the time I was thirteen I was creating my own fashions and wearing them a bit self consciously to Jr. High.
 One day the principal pulled me out of math class and explained that the black sun dress which I had trimmed with white lace was indecent.
 It broke the dress code because it was sleeveless.
 I argued that because the dress had wide straps I could still wear a bra with it and thus I wasn’t breaking the spirit of the code.
 Nevertheless my mom was called to bring me an alternative outfit.
 While waiting outside the school for my mom to arrive the principal followed me out and began again about the dress code.
 I felt threatened, vulnerable and angry.
 I told him to “go to hell.”

 Sherri Lynn Wood is making her own way as an artist, improvisor, and quiltmaker in Oakland, CA. She combines her knowledge of craft, social practice, and systems-centered theory to reacquaint people with personal agency, community, love and the basic skills of living.
-She has been making quilts since 1989 and is the developer of Passage Quilting, an effective, hands-on, bereavement process utilizing improvisational quilt making and the clothing of the beloved.
+She has been making quilts since 1989 and is the developer of Passage Quilting, a hands-on, bereavement process utilizing improvisational patchwork and the clothing of the beloved.
 She has been blogging about craft as a life practice since May 2010.